AdaCore/training_material/courses/fundamentals_of_ada/140_access_types.rst

 * A pointer that does not point to any actual data has a null value
 * Without an initialization, a pointer is `null` by default
-* `null` can be used in assignments and comparisons
+* :ada:`null` can be used in assignments and comparisons

 .. code:: Ada

+   declare
       type Acc is access all Integer;
       V : Acc;
    begin
       if V = null then